Barstable School: Blocks

 Barstable School had five blocks - A Block, B Block, L Block, S Block and T Block.
 The building was listed in 1993 and is Grade II listed.

 A Block

 This block housed the Art department, Performing Arts, Citizenship and Religious Studies, the Science department, History and Geography.
 This building contained three floors, and also contained an elevator to ensure ease of access.

 B Block

 This block housed Food Technology, the Maths department, the English department and Modern Foreign Languages.
 Also the Library.
 It was very similar in structure to "A Block", in that it had three floors, and also contained an elevator.

 D Block

 This block contained the Special Needs Department.

 S Block

 This block housed the Gym, Sports Hall and a Swimming Pool.
 It also housed Jake's Gym.
 Jake's Gym is a gym that has been created in partnership with Pulse.
 It contained an aerobics centre as well as a fully functioning gym.

 T Block

 This block housed the ICT department and the Technology department.

-The Federation of Chalvedon and Barstable Schools

-As of January 2006, the school became part of a federation with local school, Chalvedon School.
-They were both run by headmaster Alan Roach.